google/private-membership/research/README.md

 # Disclaimer

-Everything in this directory are not officially supported Google products.
+These are not officially supported Google products.
 The code is provided as-is, with no guarantees of correctness or security.